ec-melodies/demo-portal/README.md

-# demo-portal
+# MELODIES demonstrator portal

-MELODIES demonstrator portal
+A web portal which demonstrates the technologies developed and used within the MELODIES project.